FatimAmiri/main/docs/_sources/workshops/acadia2017/day1/datastructures.rst.txt

     # delaunay and voronoi

     from compas.datastructures import Mesh
-    from compas.visualization import MeshPlotter
+    from compas.plotters import MeshPlotter

-    from compas.datastructures import trimesh_remesh
+    from compas.topology import trimesh_remesh
-    from compas.datastructures import delaunay_from_points
+    from compas.topology import delaunay_from_points
-    from compas.datastructures import voronoi_from_delaunay
+    from compas.topology import voronoi_from_delaunay

     from compas.geometry import pointcloud_xy